KwatMDPhD/how_to_medicine/readme.md

 "How do you want me to call you?"

-## Frame
+## Frame and Consent

 "PATIENTALIAS, I am here to help you with your medical needs."

 "I want to ask you some questions and do a physical exam."

-("I want to assure you that there is no one here with me and this is a private conversation.")

-("If the connection fails, rejoin.")

-("If you can not hear me, waive your hand.")

 "Is that okay with you?"

+### Tele

+"I want to assure you that there is no one here with me and this is a private conversation."

+"If the connection fails, rejoin."

+"If you can not hear me, waive your hand."

 ## Interview